sunsetstack/ascendance-social/README.md

 [![Prometheus](https://img.shields.io/badge/Prometheus-E6522C?style=for-the-badge&logo=prometheus&logoColor=white)](https://prometheus.io/)
 [![Grafana](https://img.shields.io/badge/Grafana-F46800?style=for-the-badge&logo=grafana&logoColor=white)](https://grafana.com/)

-Ascendance is the product name in the UI. `image-app` is the repository name.

 ## About The Project

 This is not a landing page portfolio project and it's not a wrapper around a database.
 Ascendance is a social product with real-time messaging, notifications, communities, favorites, profile management, admin tooling, multilingual UI, background processing, and production-style monitoring.